 The upgraded 11 GeV beam of the Continuous Electron Beam Accelerator of Jefferson Lab offers a unique opportunity to perform deep inelastic electron scattering off the 3He and 3H mirror nuclei at large-x and Q^2 values.
-The DIS cross section for 3H and 3He is given in terms of their F_1 and F_2 structure functions by Equation 1, where M represents in this case the nuclear mass.
-The nuclear structure functions F_1 and F_2 are connected through the ratio $R = \sigma_L / \sigma_T$, where σ_L and σ_T are the virtual photoabsorption cross sections for longitudinally and transversely polarized photons, by:
+The DIS cross section for 3H and 3He is given in terms of their F_1 and F_2 structure functions by Equation 1.
+The nuclear structure functions

+F_1 and F_2 are connected through the ratio $R = \sigma_L/\sigma_T$, where σ_L and σ_T are the virtual photoabsorption cross sections for longitudinally and transversely polarized photons, by: